Sathaerz/Avorion-Mods/ExtraShipClassesCore/readme.txt

     - Pillager - A large combat ship armed with Disruptor, Persecutor, or Torpedo Boat equipment.
 Comes with an extra set of standard military equipment.
     - Devastator - An ultra heavy combat ship armed with Artillery or Flagship equipment.
 Comes with two extra sets of standard military equipment.
     - Executioner - A scaling heavy combat ship.
 No upper limit on durability and firepower.
 Comes with a surprise.
+    - Flagship - The same as a pirate mothership, except this has no probability of using point defense weapons.

 Adds the following extra faction ship classes: